4 Simple Steps to Embed External Pages in Your WordPress Site

 - A new, favorite blog called CleverSequence (obviously!).

 Note: While it isn’t required, you may benefit from learning the basics of the new plug-in!
-Once you’ve installed it, feel free to click on the link on your Portal that looks like this:
+Once you’ve installed it, feel free to click on the link on your iFrame plugin Portal.

 The easiest way to learn about the new plug-in is to watch the Quick Start video that comes with it.
 After clicking “Advanced iFrame”, there should be a link to the video at the bottom of your Portal!